blacksnowmartin/RecipeBox/One pager.md

-Title: RecipeBox: A Web-based System for Creating, Sharing, and Discovering Personal Recipes
+Title: RecipeBox: A Web-based System for Creating, Recording, and Discovering Personal Recipes

 Introduction: